lkmoeller/retarget/README.md

 ### 2. Search of ClinVar database for loci amenable to Recursive Editing
 We used REtarget to find the best Recursive Editing gRNA set for each of the 94,000+ annotated pathogenic mutations in ClinVar (version as of 11/2021), excluding indels >50 bp that are less ideal for ssODN donors and applying looser parameters than in the previous genome-wide search for globally optimal reagents.
-Results are available in the file ``data/clinvar_search_results.tar.gz``.
-The .. folders have a size of approximately xx GB.
 A summary of all results with initial target sequences and genomic positions can be found in the file ``data/clinvar_search_summary.csv``.

 Search parameters applied for ClinVar search:
 ````